-The 722 has a battery charger for the Li-on battery.
-The charger is active when 10-18 VDC is applied to pins 2 (-) and 3 (+) of the Hirose connector.
 When power is applied, the charging circuit evaluates the battery condition and supplies charging current, if necessary.
 When charging, the amber charge LED will flash.
-Once the battery is fully charged, the charger will enter a trickle mode to maintain the battery.
-The charge LED flashes to indicate the status of the charging circuit.
-The chart below describes the different flashes and their meanings:
+Once the battery is fully charged, the charger will turn off and the amber charge LED will light solid, indicating a full charge.